The Importance of Proper Posture in Children

 Check your child’s posture today!

-PDR Physical Therapy & Wellness Center has proudly developed a postural problems prevention and treatment program for children ages 5 through 18.
-This innovative program focuses on postural imbalance and muscle weakness in children diagnosed with flat feet, in-toeing, toe-walking, scoliosis and many more!
+PDR Physical Therapy & Wellness Center has proudly developed the postural problems prevention and treatment program for children ages 5 through 18.
+This innovative program focuses on postural imbalance and muscle weakness in children diagnosed with flat feet, in-toeing, toe-walking, scoliosis, and many more!
 It is important to treat posture problems when discovered at the early stage and with due attention and commitment.
 Trust the caring therapists at PDR Physical Therapy and Wellness Center to help you and your child build a strong core and good posture.

 Our program includes:

 - An initial assessment and evaluation of your child’s posture by one of our licensed Physical Therapists.
 Based on this evaluation a therapist will design a therapy program that will fit your child’s specific needs.

 - Individual exercise sessions will target musculature imbalances and focus on preventing the progression of scoliosis.
 Your therapist will teach self-correction of posture, self-stretching of shortened muscles, and home parent and child education.